 The school received a great deal of positive feedback during the year from the parent body of the school.
-This feedback took the form of verbal comments and conversations, written notes of thanks and parent opinions expressed in our 2023 External review interviews and 2023 Annual School visit observations also parent survey and the Tell Them From Me Survey conducted in 2022.(TTFM).

-The survey results indicated that students were supported, well looked after and challenged with differentiated learning opportunities.
+Annual School visit observations also parent survey and the Tell Them From Me Survey conducted in 2024.(TTFM) indicated that students were supported, well looked after and challenged.
 Parents and carers also appreciated the high expectations that were being set at the school and they saw the school as a safe, happy and inclusive learning environment for their children.
 They also indicated that parent/teacher communication was effective and two way.

-Our Kindergarten intake for 2023 was 27 students, the largest Kindergarten intake ever for our school.
+Our Kindergarten intake for 2024 was 20 students, another large Kindergarten intake for our school.
 Many new families to the area chose St Joseph's on the advice and recommendation of friends and acquaintances in the local community.
-Our expected intake for 2024 is 24 students- again many new families impressed with the culture and educational opportunities offered.
-We keep the connections of home and school alive by sending videos of school happenings to parents via the COMPASS app.
-The school has also created a school newspaper which is sent out each odd Friday to share the class happenings and learnings of the week.
-Communication is also made available through the fortnightly parent Journal which is sent to each family electronically.

-We also welcomed seven new families with older children during the 2023 school year.
-They cited our reputation as a major reason for choosing to enrol their children at our school.
+Connections of home and school link by sending videos of school happenings to parents via the COMPASS app.
+Communication is made available through the fortnightly parent Journal and school newspaper which is sent to each family electronically.
+We also welcomed five new families during the 2024 school year citing our reputation as a major reason for choosing to enrol their children at our school.